pflarue/ardop/docs/Troubleshooting.md

 If you have discovered a bug (not just an issue with your own setup) - please create a github issue here with as much information as you can: https://github.com/pflarue/ardop/issues

-Please be sure to include your log files
+Please be sure to include your log files.

 ## Terminology used in this document